 Having vocal charisma is about achieving mastery over the language so that when we communicate people listen, not because they have to, but because they want to.
 Harnessing such a valuable skill can open doors, enhance our personal relationships and help us to achieve great success in our lives.

 If you have a good think about any time you’ve been persuaded, moved or entertained by someone in a great conversation, no doubt that person put a little effort into the design of that interaction.
-But if you're ever caught on the fly, and you want to remember all of this in a nutshell, think ACE.
+But if you're ever caught on the fly, and you want to remember all of this in a nutshell, think ACE - The Equation For Effective Communication.
 Authenticity + Connection = Engagement.

 Speaking authentically makes the voice full and resonant, it lights up your face and energises your gestures.
 The connection is about considering your listener, you need to care about them and think about how to serve them best.
 Like many skills, these steps take a little practice but once honed, you too can sound effortlessly charming.